Red Skelton: Television (1951–1970)

 between 1955 and 1960.
 He tried to encourage CBS to do other shows in color at the facility, but CBS mostly avoided color broadcasting after the network's television-set manufacturing division was discontinued in 1951.
 By 1959, Skelton was the only comedian with a weekly variety television show.
 Others who remained on the air, such as Danny Thomas, were performing their routines as part of situation comedy programs.
 He performed a preview show for a studio audience on Mondays, using their reactions to determine which skits required editing for the Tuesday program.
 For the Tuesday afternoon run-through prior to the actual show, he ignored the script for the most part, ad-libbing through it at will.
 The run-through was well attended by CBS Television City employees.
 Sometimes during live telecasts and taped programs, Skelton would break up or cause his guest stars to laugh.
+Mark Evanier wrote about attending a Skelton rehearsal: "He was supposed to be rehearsing the show they'd tape the next day and he did a little of that…but mostly, his aim was to break up his co-stars, his crew and an audience largely made up of studio personnel.
+It was dirty joke after dirty joke after dirty joke and I couldn't understand how that helped them get a show taped.
+One of Skelton's writers (Martin A. Ragaway) told me, ‘It was just something Red needed to get out of his system before he could focus on the actual script.’"